What are "smart meters?"

 What are the benefits of smart meters?

-- Reduces estimated bills and meter reading errors
+- Reduced estimation of bills and meter reading errors

-- Less fuel consumption and lower vehicle emissions by Alliant Energy employees
+- Lower fuel consumption and vehicle emissions by Alliant Energy employees

-In the future, we hope to use smart meter technology to offer new and improved rate options and programs, and improved power outage identification and restoration response.
+In the future, we hope to use smart meter technology to offer new and improved rate options and programs and online information to help you better manage your energy costs.

 Are smart meters secure and safe?